-The eleven schools of the Diocese of Pensacola-Tallahassee admit students of any race, color, national, and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
-The schools do not discriminate on the basis of race, color, national, or ethnic origin in administration of educational policies, admission policies, scholarship and loan programs, and athletic and other school-administered programs.
+It is the policy of the Diocese of Pensacola-Tallahassee to admit students of any race, disability, color, sex, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
+Trinity Catholic School does not discriminate on the basis of race, disability, color, sex, national and ethnic origin in administration of educational policies, and athletic and other school administered programs.